RedHat-UX/red-hat-design-system/docs/accessibility/assistive-tech.md

 Screen readers are often packaged with operating systems: macOS and iOS devices include VoiceOver, Windows includes Narrator, and Android includes TalkBack.
 Unix-like systems using GNOME come packaged with the Orca screen reader.
 Windows users can also install popular third-party screen readers, like JAWS and NVDA.

-Visit our [Sccreen reader basics page](/accessibility/screen-readers/) for guidance on testing with screen readers for all platforms.
+Visit our [Screen reader basics page](/accessibility/screen-readers/) for guidance on testing with screen readers for all platforms.

 #### Screen magnifiers